An actuary and family enterprise advisor who became an insurance advisor at Taxevity Insurance, a family practice.

 Would you like to understand your options for business overhead insurance and get answers to your questions?

 To get help, select a convenient date/time for a video meeting.
 Afterwards, decide whether coverage is right for you.
 When you are ready, we complete your insurance e-application together.
-We then monitor the progress of your application and keep you updated.
+We then monitor the progress of your application, keep you updated, and guide you through the policy delivery process.